kiratech/labs/Workshops/AI/04-Agents-and-RAG/README.md

 ### 9.1 RAG (Retrieval-Augmented Generation)

-RAG extends a language model’s knowledge by retrieving relevant information from external sources before generating an answer.
-It grounds the model’s output in verifiable, domain-specific data rather than relying on its static memory.
+RAG extends a language model's knowledge by retrieving relevant information from external sources before generating an answer.
+It grounds the model's output in verifiable, domain-specific data rather than relying on its static memory.

 Typical use cases: